unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      #### FeedParameter attribute

-     You can explicitly match a parameter with a Feed even if the names don't match by decorating the parameter with the `FeedParameter` attribute:
+     You can explicitly match a parameter with a Feed even if the names don't match.
+This can be achieved by decorating the parameter with the `FeedParameter` attribute:

      ```csharp
      public IFeed<string> Message { get; }